Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 Then make the `biocbuild` user a member of the `Remote Desktop Users` group.
 This is needed to allow RDP access to the `biocbuild` account.
-Note that the personal administrator accounts created earlier don't need this because members of the `Administrators` group automatically allow RDP.
+Note that the personal administrator accounts created earlier don't need this because members of the `Administrators` group are automatically allow RDP access.

-### 1.9 Grant the `biocbuild` user "Log on as batch job" rights
+### 1.11 Grant the `biocbuild` user "Log on as batch job" rights

 (This is needed in order to define scheduled tasks run by the `biocbuild` user.)